How To Advocate For A Loved One With A Mental Health Condition

 The day she committed suicide, I was in the process of applying to business schools, and my applications were due two weeks later.
 It was a few days before Christmas, and though she wouldn't be there, she still prepared gifts and notes for each of us.
 I didn't think I could finish my applications, but my friends were incredible and helped me put the pieces together and get a few submitted in time.
 Once they were submitted, I declared that if I got in anywhere, I would go and use the experience as a way to change career paths and work on fixing the health care system and helping others avoid what I and my mom had been through for the rest of my life.

 Today, I am a board-certified patient advocate, speaker, and the founder of WellBe, a media, education, and navigation company focused on bridging the massive divide between the health care system and the wellness movement.
-My mission is to help people prevent and reverse chronic health issues naturally, and I spend a lot of my time writing and speaking about how my mom's situation could have been avoided.
+My mission is to help people prevent chronic health issues naturally, and I spend a lot of my time writing and speaking about how my mom's situation could have been avoided.

 Whether you have a mental health issue or someone you love does, there are a few things you can do to help navigate the health care system better and find providers who practice root-cause medicine and do the hard work to help patients truly heal rather than just mask symptoms: